 You can pay for VPNhub through typical payment methods such as a credit or debit card.

-At the time of writing this, there was no option for PayPal or any anonymous payment methods such as cash, check or cryptocurrency.
+At the time of writing this review, there was no option for PayPal or any anonymous payment methods such as cash or cryptocurrency.

 Given that we’re sure many users like to remain anonymous on their other service, Pornhub, we’re surprised that we didn’t see any offers to keep personal information off the table here.

 Logging Policy: A lot of information collected

 Like most VPNs, VPNhub states that it doesn’t log sensitive data, but is this true?

 When you first launch VPNhub, you are given the option to allow or prevent VPNhub from assigning you an advertiser ID.
 By taking an advertiser ID, your browsing habits are tracked so that VPNhub can collect and profit from them.

 So, make sure you don’t opt into this.
 It’s nice to see them give you the option!